 Research for Practice – provides an overview of the principles of research, research methods and the learning environment of the University.
 It will also include an introduction to the academic languages of the subject and the learning experience of degree study.

 These modules are delivered concurrently with a Level 4 module from your programme: 2DD1022 Creative Projects.

 Upon successful completion of these modules, you will progress to Stage One of BA Graphic Communication, in which you will receive further support through:

 Subject Studies 2: Working with Ideas – focuses specifically on the generation and development of ideas, building the key IT/ literacy/numeracy skill sets required by the programme.

-In the remainder of Stage One, you will take 1 further 40 credit module from the BA Graphic Communication Award Map.
+In the remainder of Stage One, you will take one further 40 credit module from the BA Graphic Communication Award Map.

 Typical timetabled week of study

-Foundation Study will, therefore, help you to build a solid understanding of the general theoretical and practical aspects that underpin graphic design, with the retained flexibility to possibly transfer later in your studies to other programmes, if they become more appropriate.
+Foundation study will help you to build a solid understanding of the general theoretical and practical aspects that underpin graphic design, with the retained flexibility to possibly transfer later in your studies to other programmes, if they become more appropriate.
 Throughout all stages of your programme you will also be supported by a Personal Academic Tutor, to guide you through the learning experience and help you make informed study choices.